wolpert/svarm/docs/Design.md

 - RID_TENANT: Indexed, first part of the primary composite key
 - TABLE_NAME: Index, second part of the primary composite key
-- HASH_START: String hash tenantResource if there is a min hash key allowed.
+- HASH: String hash of what keys it is intended to store.
 - QUANTITY_EST: Estimate number of entries in the table.
 - TABLE_VERSION: The version of table this requires.